-Have you been arrested for domestic violence in Rhode Island?
-If so, you should know that any kind of domestic criminal charges are a serious criminal matter.
-Hiring a experienced Rhode Island Domestic Violence Lawyer can help you stay out of jail, protect your criminal record, and save you thousands of dollars, keep you off of probation, avoid fines, court costs, and classes.
-Plus, when it comes to domestic violence charges it's not just your liberty at stake, but also your reputation.
-No one wants to be labeled a “wife-beater” for the rest of their life.
+Have you been arrested on Rhode Island domestic violence charge?
+If so, you should know that any type of domestic violence charges are a serious criminal offense.
+Hiring an experienced and top-rated Rhode Island Domestic Violence Lawyer from the legal team at the Marin, Barrett, and Murphy Law Firm can help you stay out of jail, protect your criminal record, save you thousands of dollars, keep you off of probation, avoid fines, court costs, and classes.
+Plus, when it comes to Rhode Island domestic violence charges it's not just your liberty at stake, but also your reputation.
+No one wants to be labeled a “wife-beater” for the rest of their life or be left with a permanent domestic violence record based on a domestic violence accusation alone.
+Call us today, we work every day to provide top rated legal assistance for domestic violence cases in Rhode Island.

-There is a real bias against those who have been accused of domestic offenses.
+There is a real bias against those who have been accused of domestic abuse charges and domestic violence crimes, even false accusations.
 Many experts in law enforcement claim that domestic violence is a recognized anti-social mental illness.
 Similar to sex crimes, domestic violence is a severe accusation where guilt is often immediately presumed.
 The claim itself will result in many people assuming that you committed the act.
-Before any court appearance or trial, you may become a social pariah.
-You need an experienced domestic violence attorney that is effective, efficient and results-oriented.
+Before any court appearance or trial in Rhode Island, you may become a social pariah.
+You need an experienced and local criminal defense lawyer that is effective, efficient and results-oriented.

-At the Law Offices of Matthew T. Marin, Esq., Inc., we protect the rights of our clients in domestic violence cases.
+Our law firm has represented hundreds of individuals charged with domestic abuse, emotional abuse, physical abuse and sexual abuse in violation Rhode Island's domestic violence laws and we know how to protect our clients legal rights in RI domestic violence cases.
+If you are looking to find a domestic violence lawyer in Rhode Island, you have come to the right place.
+We know the Rhode Island legal system and will work to utilize our knowledge of domestic violence laws to get you the best result for your domestic violence charges.
 The first right is the right to remain silent.
 Talking to police or prosecutors is an ill-advised strategy.
-You do not have to speak to anyone before you retain domestic violence defense counsel.
+You do not have to speak to anyone before you hire a domestic violence defense attorney.
 Even conversations to another inmate in a jail cell or to a relative on a prison phone could severely compromise your rights and our case.

-Once you retain Rhode Island Domestic Violence Lawyer Matthew Marin, he will get to work on the facts of the case.
-By nature, spousal abuse and child abuse cases are rife with emotion.
-Assault allegations within a family are troubling to some and may be a result of a divorce or child custody dispute.
-If you wrongly accused, you need an attorney qualified to handle your case.
-We will diligently advocate for you and strive for the best outcome possible.
+Once you retain a Rhode Island domestic violence attorney with Marin, Barrett, and Murphy., we will get to work right away on the facts of the case.
+By nature, spousal abuse, household abuse and child abuse cases are rife with emotion.
+Domestic assault allegations within a family are troubling to some and may be a result of a divorce or child custody dispute.
+If you have been wrongly accused, you need an attorney qualified to handle your case and advocate on your behalf.
+As your criminal defense attorney, we will diligently advocate for you and strive for the best outcome possible and work to avoid jail time.

-Your domestic defense case also may include a restraining order filed against you.
-As skilled RI domestic violence attorney, we develop independent defense strategies for both your restraining order hearing and your domestic violence defense.
+Your domestic defense case also may include a restraining order or no-contact order being filed against you.
+As skilled defense attorneys, we have developed independent defense strategies for both your restraining order hearing and your domestic violence defense.
+Call us now at 401-228-8271.

 What Relationships Qualify Under the Rhode Island Domestic Violence Law?

-According to Rhode Island law, domestic violence occurs between “family or household members.”
+According to the Rhode Island domestic violence law, domestic violence occurs between “family or household members.”
 The term “family or household member” has been broadly defined to include the following::

 • A current or former spouse